strategy-coach/spry/support/docs/sqlite-migrations.md

      OR COALESCE(l.dv,'') <> COALESCE(d.dv,'')
   LIMIT 1
 )
-SELECT '.print APPLY  : rebuild user (incompatible columns)' FROM mismatch UNION ALL
+SELECT '-- APPLY  : rebuild user (incompatible columns)' FROM mismatch UNION ALL
 SELECT 'ALTER TABLE user RENAME TO user__old;' FROM mismatch UNION ALL